BigBrotherBot/big-brother-bot/scripts/README.md

 * You can enable logging by setting the `LOG_ENABLED` variable to `1`: log will be available in `b3/scripts/log/b3_init.log` and will contain the console output produced by this very script
-* You can turn off bash colors setting the `USE_COLORS` variable to `0`: while their usage is adviced for a faster reading and undesrstanding of the console output, some people may not like them and thus I left in the possibility to turn them off
+* You can turn off bash colors setting the `USE_COLORS` variable to `0`: while the usage is adviced for a fast reading and understanding of the console output, some people may not like them and thus I left in the possibility to turn them off
-* If you want to be able to control all your B3 instances no matter the current working directory you can setup an alias in your user `.bash_profile` file: `alias b3='/path-to-main-b3-directory/scripts/b3.sh'`.
+* If you want to be able to control all your B3 instances no matter the current working directory you can setup an alias in your user `.bash_profile` file: `alias b3='/path/to/main/b3/directory/scripts/b3.sh'`.
 You can then, as an example, check the status of all your B3 instances by typing `b3 status` no matter the directory you are in

 _[www.bigbrotherbot.net](http://www.bigbrotherbot.net/) (2005-2011)_